 - Maintain a GPA of 2.5 and a grade of C or higher in science and math

-- Be able to obtain a valid work permit (US citizens and others authorized to work in the US)
+- Be authorized to work in the US and able to obtain a valid work permit

-- Demonstrate interest and enthusiasm for learning, teaching, and doing science
+- Demonstrate interest in and enthusiasm for learning about science, teaching science to diverse audiences, and conducting science research

 Deadline